The Knockout Method

-Glitter vinyl can't be layered, however, with this simple trick, we’re able to show the illusion that two glitter HTV vinyl are layered on top of each other.
-This method is referred to as the knockout method.
+We can’t layer Glitter vinyl.
+However, with this simple trick, we can show the illusion that two Glitter Heat Transfer Vinyl are layered on top of each other.
+This method is the knockout method.

-When we use this method, we “knock out” one element of the design, leaving an empty space on the base layer that fits exactly for the other vinyl that you want to put on top.
 This method can be done with regular HTV or adhesive vinyl.
-This will eliminate the bulkiness of the vinyl while still achieving the “layered” look that will fit for any design.
+When using this method, we “knock out” one element of the design, leaving a space on the base layer that fits strictly for the other vinyl you want to put on top.
+This will eliminate the bulkiness of the vinyl while still achieving the “layered” look that will fit any design.

-The materials needed for this are not that different from any standard HTV craft, we have listed them right below.
+The materials needed for this are not that different from any traditional HTV craft.
+We have listed them right below.

 - Cutting Machine

 Different colors are not necessarily needed, but since we’re trying to imitate a layered design, we recommend using various colors.
 However, this is totally up to you and your preferences.

 As previously stated, this method is not limited to Heat Transfer Vinyl.
 Also, it applies to adhesive vinyl.
 So, we listed the heat press and transfer tape as optional materials, as it depends on the vinyl you will be using.

 To start our procedure, we must first create our own design.
 For this, we will be doing a knockout method on a text.
 You can follow our guide below:

 2. Start with the base layer of your design.